rjshap/AutoSharesAPI/web-api/introduction.md

 ### Refresh Tokens

 Once refresh tokens are enabled for your application, you will receive the refresh token alongside every access token.
 You can exchange a refresh token for a new access token.
 Refresh tokens do not expire.

-### Sign Required Access Agreements

-All users on the system must sign required access agreements to stream data.
-This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

 ### Onboarding Accounts